 The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash.
+Outstanding balances at the year-end are unsecured, interest free (except in case of ICD) and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended March 31, 2019, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (March 31, 2018: USD Nil).
+For the year ended March 31, 2020, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (March 31, 2019; USD Nil).
 This assessment is undertaken every financial year through examining the financial position of the related party and the market in which the related party operates.